 Harvest Control Rules (HCR) can help us adapt.

-EDF and researchers at University of California-Santa Barbara studied the HCRs for all 504 federally managed fisheries and the eight regional councils that control them.
+EDF and researchers at University of California-Santa Barbara studied the HCRs for all 504 federally managed fisheries and the eight regional councils that oversee them.
 After reviewing the advantages for every type of HCR, and looking at how they perform under climate change, we developed six recommendations for achieving climate resiliency.

 Six ways to build climate-resilient fisheries: